music-suite/music-suite/docs/src/User-Guide.md

     - Note this is *not* the same as inversion. `[c,e,g]` and `[e,g,c']` are related by inversion, but `[c,e,g]` and `[c,g,e']` are related by revoicing.

+TODO looking up notes in a scale/chord (infinitely, Integer ->, 0 being the tonic)

+TODO getting exactly the "voiced" notes

+TODO type-level sepration of voiced/unvoiced (currently this is muddled).
+New type for voiced chords (this does not seem to appy to scales).
+  "Free X" for building sets of pitches?

+Calculate dissonance of a chord (classical/"objective", by higest common fundamental)

+Non-repeating/self-repeating scales (e.g. the overtone series)

 # Counterpoint

 TODO